arnaudin/personal-homepage-v2-material/_posts/2015-01-01-photography.markdown

 ![]({{ site.url }}img/post-photo-abstract-sidewalk.jpg)
 {: .post-fullwidth-image}

-Beyond that, one of the most important lessons for me has been working within constraints and eventually coming to embrace as an essence of the work.
+Beyond that, one of the most important lessons for me has been working within constraints and eventually coming to embrace them as an essence of the work.

 When you take a photograph, you are forced to tell a story in a single, rectangular frame.
-Depending on your gear, process, and the environment there will be numerous additional constraints including, but certainly not limited to: available light, focal range, film speed, color processing, subjects in motion, etc. A talented photographer uses these constraints to add to the story that the final image embodies.
-The same can be said about a talented designer.
+Depending on your gear, process, and the environment there will be numerous additional constraints including: available light, focal range, film speed, color processing, subjects in motion, etc. A talented photographer uses these constraints to add to the story that the final image embodies.
+The same can be said about a talented designer working in their medium.

 ![Snow Day]({{ site.url }}img/post-photo-snow-uva.jpg)
 {: .post-fullwidth-image}

-My interest in photography started with an old film SLR in high school, but really took off around 2004 when I purchased a Canon [300D](https://en.wikipedia.org/wiki/Canon_EOS_300D) digital SLR which enabled me to shoot essentially as much as I wanted.
+My interest in photography started with an old film SLR in high school, but really took off around 2004 when I purchased a Canon [300D](https://en.wikipedia.org/wiki/Canon_EOS_300D) digital SLR which enabled me to practice and shoot as much as I wanted.

 It didn't take long to get connected with other student photographers at my university, and soon I was shooting for the newspaper and yearbook.
 This afforded me unbelievable opportunities and access to shoot subjects ranging from sports, music, speakers, architecture, portraits, and of course news.